Thousands of South Asian workers strike at Oman airport

-The work stoppage is likely to cause further delay to a $1.8 billion contract to build the new terminal which the Omani government awarded in 2010 to BEB, a joint venture of U.S. company Bechtel and Turkey’s Enka (ENKAI.IS).
+The work stoppage is likely to cause further delay to a $1.8 billion contract to build the new terminal which the Omani government awarded in 2010 to BEB, a joint venture of U.S. company Bechtel and Turkey’s Enka.

 An Indian worker died late on Monday when he was run over by a bus belonging to the contractor, workers and a BEB official said.